 A time series of Kodiak rainfall (inches) is a proxy for baroclinity and thus an index for survival success of species such as walleye pollock that benefit from spending their earliest stages in eddies.
 Greater than average late winter (January, February, March) precipitation produces a greater snow pack for spring and summer freshwater discharge into the ACC.
 Similarly, greater than average spring and early summer rainfall also favor increased baroclinity after spawning.
 Conversely, decreased rainfall is likely detrimental to pollock survival.
-FOCI's pollock survival index based on precipitation is shown in Figure 3.
+FOCI's pollock survival index based on precipitation is shown in Figure 4.
 Although there is large interannual variability, a trend toward increased survival potential is apparent from 1962 (the start of the time series) until the mid-1980s.
 Over the last 15 years, the survival potential has been more level.
-The past two years have seen increasing survival potential.
+Survival potential dropped in 2002 due to the dry spring.
+During April 2002, the Kodiak NWS station received only 7% of its average monthly rainfall (based on the 30-year average for April from 1962 through 1991).

-Figure 3.
-Index of pollock survival potential based on measured precipitation at Kodiak from 1962 through 2001.
+Figure 4.
+Index of pollock survival potential based on measured precipitation at Kodiak from 1962 through 2002.
 The solid line shows annual values of the index; the dashed line is the 3-year running mean.